 My friend’s father died this August—two months after he said goodbye to his co-workers and finally retired from his job.

-According to my friend, her father was looking forward to finally do the things he had wanted to do all his life, just like what his father had done before him: to travel, explore, and do the things he was passionate about.
+According to my friend, her father was looking forward to finally doing the things he had wanted to do all his life, just like what his father had done before him: to travel, explore, and do the things he was passionate about.
 He kept his dreams under wraps while he worked in the corporate world for 30 years, saving and dreaming of the day he can finally retire and fulfill his dreams.
 But it was not to be.
 He died without fulfilling the dreams he longed and worked for.

 WHERE MY LOVE FOR EXPLORATION BEGAN